What is a cholecystectomy?

 Gallbladder problems may cause pain which:

-- Is usually on the right side of your upper belly
+- Is usually on the right side or middle of your upper belly

 - May be constant or may get worse after a heavy meal